wethod/learning-center-source/content/settings/index.md

 {{< img-center src="/uploads/2019/02/06/okr.gif">}}

+### Trends

+Here you can find some reports about the user's behaviour, each report is obtained by using a (moving average)[https://en.wikipedia.org/wiki/Moving_average] of the last 3 or 12 months' available data.
+For each report you can appreciate:

+*	The **general trend**, identified by the line's color: red if the last point you see is worst than the first one, green otherwise
+*	The **last available value**, identified by the marker's color.
+The meaning of the color is explained in the chart's legend

+#### Fridayness

+The days of delay in compiling [timesheet]({{< relref "friday/index.md#timesheet" >}}) and [project status]({{< relref "friday/index.md#project-status" >}}): the more you wait to compile them, the more your report goes up.

+Timesheet and project status are meant to be compiled on Friday (this is because they are placed under the Friday section 😉); if you compile them on Saturday you get a +1 day on the report, if you compile them on Sunday you get a +2 days on the report and so on.

+{{< img-center src="/uploads/2019/02/20/fridayness.png">}}

+#### Chargeability

+The percentage of timesheet done on chargeable projects.
+The dashed line is useful to understand how teammates with the same level are doing.
+Do you work for money or for glory?

+{{< img-center src="/uploads/2019/02/20/chargeability.png">}}

+#### Do The Production Plan

+The percentage of [production plan]({{< relref "planning/index.md#production-plan" >}})'s correction accumulation: when you edit a project status in the past or when a new month starts, the production plan is recalculated in order to find possible mismatches between the production you planned and the actual production.

+The adjustments (or accumulation) are reported as orange monthly apex and are used to compute the moving average for this chart.
+So, how accurate is your production planning?

+{{< img-center src="/uploads/2019/02/20/do-the-plan.png">}}

+#### Keep The Lights Off

+[Alerts]({{< relref "alerts/index.md" >}}) are made to be solved and this report shows how many days you take to solve yours (on average).

+{{< img-center src="/uploads/2019/02/20/keep-the-lights-off.png">}}

+#### Do The Budget

+The difference, in terms of margin, between [budget]({{< relref "budget/index.md" >}})'s baseline and budget's last approved version.
+Only finished project (that is projects archived with probability equal to 100%) are taken into account.

+{{< img-center src="/uploads/2019/02/20/do-the-budget.png">}}

+### Working Connections

+Here you can appreciate the connections between project's manager, type and client of timeheets you have done in the last 12 months, position your cursor over a link or a rectangle to get more informations.

+By clicking on a rectangle you can highlight all the outgoing connections and clicking on a connection let you see all the projects involved in that connection.

+{{< img-center src="/uploads/2019/02/20/working-connections.gif">}}

 ## Switch Company

 If you have a different WETHOD company linked to the same account, from here you can switch from one another.